FOCSA Building: Construction

 The building rises to a height of 121 m above its footings; 280 mm bearing walls separate the apartments and in turn support the 171 mm reinforced concrete slabs at each level.
 The bearing walls are solid and have no openings except at the basement and lobby floors to facilitate access between rooms.
 There is an additional concrete mass at the center of the Y, (apartments F and G), to increase resistance to lateral forces.
 The walls extend through the rear wall to support the corridors.
 The wall and slab structural system form a three-dimensional lattice resisting horizontal forces.
 A high strength concrete mix from 21,000 kPa to 48,000 kPa. was used.
 The tower and corridors show prefabricated panels on the exterior.
 Reinforced concrete columns support the podium and the stories below.
 The residential block, the 'Y,' is supported by 13 280 mm walls.
 There are coral tiles on the ground floor.

 The building was chosen in February 1997 by the Unión Nacional de Arquitectos e Ingenieros de la Construcción de Cuba (UNAICC) as one of the seven wonders of Cuban civil engineering.

 Area distribution

 The FOCSA has 39 floors 4 of which are dedicated to commercial use; two floors are for parking.
 28 floors have 13 residences each.
 The 34th floor has six penthouses on a plinth made possible by the structural walls which stop below this floor.
 Each penthouse is the size of two apartments (A+B, C+D, E+F, etc.).
 The penthouses have a dedicated elevator and patio-courtyards open to the sky.
 All apartment floors are terrazzo on cinders.

-The site may be divided into three parts:
+The site is divided into three parts: